yuchen-xue/yuchen-xue.github.io/Yuchen_Xue_(M._Sc.)_CV.typ

     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [A real-time object detection solution for real-time video streams written in C++.
 Highlights:])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Improvement of 20\% in precision compared to the base model],[Improvement on small, obscured, and overlapping objects],[I was in charge of data collection, sample labeling, and training a model],[Training of a reliable model with limited data using transfer learning technique],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#list([Improvement of 20\% in precision compared to the base model],[Improvement on small, obscured, and overlapping objects],[I was in charge of data collection, sample labeling, and training a model],[Training of a reliable model with limited data using transfer learning technique],)
   ],
 )